-5 At the onset of tertiary creep in laboratory deformed ice, strain-rate increases thanks to accommodating processes.
-As summarized by Schulson and Duval (2009), depending on the deformation conditions (temperature, imposed stress or imposed strain-rate), accommodation can take place through dynamic recrystallization or micro-cracking.

-There exists, to our knowledge, no direct observations of the effect of micro-cracking on the redistribution of strain and therefore on local stress relaxation.
-The results presented here fill this gap by exploring the ductile to brittle transition where

-- 10 micro-cracking and plasticity can coexist.
-A common feature with previous observations made by Grennerat et al. (2012) and Chauve et al. (2015), is the strong strain heterogeneities, with local strains reaching more that 10 to 20 times the macroscopic strain.
-Although influenced by the boundary conditions, grain interactions tend to deviate the strain concentration from the main 45° directions.
-While Grennerat et al. (2012) work remained in the primary creep regime, and mostly concentrate on sample-scale field characterizations, Chauve et al. (2015) went a step further and associated DRX mechanisms to explain the - 15 interplay between local changes in microstructure and strain field evolution.
-In particular, strain was shown to re-localize close to the newly formed grain boundaries and subgrain boundaries.
+At the onset of tertiary creep in laboratory deformed ice, strain rate increases thanks to accommodating processes.
+As summarized by Schulson and Duval (2009), depending on the deformation conditions (temperature, imposed stress or imposed strain rate), accommodation can take place through dynamic recrystallization or micro-cracking.
+To our knowledge, no direct observations exist of the effect of microcracking on the redistribution of strain and therefore on local stress relaxation.
+The results presented here fill this gap by exploring the ductile-to-brittle transition where microcracking and plasticity can coexist.
+Common features with previous observations made by Grennerat et al. (2012) and Chauve et al. (2015) are the strong strain heterogeneities, with local strains more than 10 to 20 times as great as the macroscopic strain.
+Although influenced by the boundary conditions, grain interactions tend to deviate the strain concentration from the main 45° E directions.
+While the work of Grennerat et al. (2012) remained in the primary creep regime, and mostly concentrated on sample-scale field characterizations, Chauve et al. (2015) went a step further and found that DRX mechanisms explained the interplay between local changes in microstructure and strain-field evolution.
+In particular, strain was shown to re-localize close to the newly formed grain boundaries and sub-grain boundaries.
 This has also been observed in the present study.

-Compared with previous works, conditions imposed during the experiment presented here induced local cracking at the onset of tertiary creep (which occurs before 1% of macro strain for the sample studied very likely because of the influence of a non isotropic texture and of a columnar microstructure).
+Compared with previous works, conditions imposed during the experiment presented here induced local cracking at the onset of tertiary creep (which occurs before 1 % of macro-strain for the sample studied very likely because of the influence of a non-isotropic texture and of a columnar microstructure).
 Most of the local cracks observed were intragranular.
-Cracks appeared in areas nearby strain localization bands, but not within these bands, as evidenced by figure 6 and by comparing figures 7 and 8a (cracks 1 and 2).
+Cracks appeared in areas near strain localization bands, but not within these bands, as evidenced by Fig. 6 and by comparing Figs. 7 and 8a (cracks 1 and 2).
 These observations highlight the fact that local stresses can be concentrated at the side of high strained region.
 This can result from strain incompatibilities between regions of different orientations, with regions with locally low Schmid factors (relative to the local stress tensor) behaving as solid inclusions in composite materials.
-The likely impact of low
+The likely impact of low local Schmid factors might be strengthened by the strong viscoplastic anisotropy of ice that renders some orientations strongly unfavorable for basal dislocation slip.